MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/beta-testing-and-targeted-distribution.md

 - After your product has been published, distribute the link (the **URL** on the [App identity page](view-app-identity-details.md)) to your testers so they can try it out.
 - When you're ready to make your app available to the public, create a new submission and change the **Visibility** option to **Make this product available and discoverable in the Store** (along with any other changes you'd like).

+> [!IMPORTANT]
+> As of October 31, 2018, newly-created products cannot include packages targeting Windows Phone 8.x or earlier.
+For more info, see this [blog post](https://blogs.windows.com/buildingapps/2018/08/20/important-dates-regarding-apps-with-windows-phone-8-x-and-earlier-and-windows-8-8-1-packages-submitted-to-microsoft-store/#SzKghBbqDMlmAO4c.97).

 ## Targeted distribution to Windows Phone customers with specified email addresses